phychee/Compiler/README.md

 # Compiler
-This is a simple compiler for Python to learn more about building compilers and for practicing my C/C++ skills.
+This is a simple interpreter for Python to learn more about building compilers and for practicing my C/C++ skills.
 Hope you like it :)

 # Compiler Parts and their Implementation: